7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 This angle is a bit more complicated to understand, but it is a good approximation for the trunk ergonomics.

 After calculating the angles we concatenated them with the keypoints as our input data.
-We did not perform a separate Hyperparameter Optimization for this model, but used the best hyperparameters from the YOLOv8-Pose model.
+We did not perform a separate Hyperparameter Optimization for this approach, but used the best hyperparameters from the YOLOv8-Pose model.

 ##### 3) RTMpose-wholebody
 The second model we used to compare against YOLOv8-Pose is the RTMpose-wholebody model.